-In August 2014, a customer alleged fraud, negligent misrepresentation, unsuitability, violations of federal securities laws, and breach of fiduciary duty.
+- In August 2014, a customer alleged that Edward Beyn committed fraud, made negligent misrepresentations, recommended unsuitable investments, violated federal securities laws, and breached his fiduciary duty.
 This case is currently pending.
 The customer is seeking $200,000 in damages.

-In September 2014, a customer alleged that Beyn misrepresented the amount of commissions he would charge.
+- In September 2014, a customer alleged that Edward Beyn misrepresented the amount of commissions he would charge.
 This case is currently pending.

-In March 2018, a customer alleged churning, unsuitability, unauthorized trading, fraud, misrepresentation, and violation of Securities Laws against Edward Beyn.
+- In March 2018, a customer alleged that Edward Beyn churned their account, recommended unsuitable investments, executed unauthorized trades, committed fraud, made material misrepresentations, and violated Securities Laws.
 This case went to arbitration where the customer was awarded an undisclosed amount in damages.
 The award has yet to be paid to the customer.